 Course Code CHM630

-Course Title Project (Phase-II)
+Course Title Project Part-II

 Type of course Practical Course

 LTP 0 0 8

 Credits 4

-Course .Sc. with Chemistry as main subject
+Course B.Sc. with Chemistry as main subject

 prerequisite

-Course Objective

-thinking, hypothesis development, experiment planning, synopsis writing, problem

-presentation and way to solve the problem.
+Course Objective The project would develop scientific aptitude, reviewing of literature, critical thinking, hypothesis development, experiment planning, synopsis writing, problem presentation and way to solve the problem.

-Course Outcomes The students will be able to:

-1. Explore research apptitude & practical ability of knowledge gained by

-student in understaning the basics of Reserach

-2. Develop critical thinking through the detailed review of litrature

-comprehend expertise for writing the research reportsin form of review

-article as well as research publications.

-3. Analyze & generate experimental skills towards the industrial

-applications.

-4. Equiped for the industrial outreach through the experimental knowledge

-gained through project work.
+Course Outcomes Explore research aptitude & practicalabilty of knowledge gained by student in understanding the basics of research Develop critical thinking through the detailed review of litrature comprehend expertise for writing the research reports in form of review article as well as research publications.
+Analyze & generate experimental skills towards the industrial applications.
+Equiped for the industrial outreach through the experimental knowledge gained through project work.

-• Project supervisor would be allocated at the start of the semester and research project would be undertaken in discussion with the project supervisor.

-- At the end of the semester the student has to prepare a project report as per the university guidelines/ Format. - Upon submission of the project report, the projects would be evaluated based on a project presentation.
+- Project supervisor would be allocated at the start of the semester and research project would be undertaken in discussion with the project supervisor. - At the end of the semester the student has to prepare a project report as per the university guidelines/Format. - Upon submission of the project report, the projects would be evaluated based on a project presentation.